 A shared-route is \textit{crossing} if there exists an index $k \in K$ such that the associated segments $\overline{(\gamma_1)}_{i_k}$ and $\overline{(\gamma_2)^{-1}_{j_k}}$ intersect, say at a point $p_k$.
 We call $p_k$ an \textit{intersection point} of the crossing shared-route.
 Note that an intersection point must lie inside a biangle $\biang$ of $\splitidealtriang$.
 A shared-route is \textit{non-crossing} if it has no intersection points. \end{definition}

 For some examples, see Figures \ref{fig:intersecting-crossing-journey} and \ref{fig:non-crossing-shared-routes}.
-Our pictures for crossing shared-routes and open non-crossing shared-routes, such as in Figures \ref{fig:intersecting-crossing-journey} and \ref{subfig:open-non-crossing-shared-route}, are only schematics, since the actual shared-route might cross the same edge multiple times.
+Our pictures for shared-routes are only schematics, since the actual shared-routes on $\surf^0$ might cross the same edge multiple times.
 That is, there might exist $k \neq k^\prime$ such that $E^1_{i_k} = (E^2)^{-1}_{j_k} = E^1_{i_{k^\prime}} = (E^2)^{-1}_{j_{k^\prime}}$.
-Alternatively, one could think of these pictures at the level of the universal cover.
-On the other hand, our pictures for closed non-crossing shared-routes, such as in Figure \ref{subfig:closed-non-crossing-shared-route}, are actually as they are seen on the surface.
+Alternatively, one could think of these pictures at the level of the universal cover $\widetilde{\surf^0}$.
+Note that travelers in open shared-routes may end in honeycombs (Figure \ref{fig:fellow-traveler-lemma-proof}), but this will not affect our arguments.

 \begin{lemma} Assume in addition that $W$ is non-elliptic.
 Then any shared-route $SR$ has at most one intersection point $p$.
 In particular, a crossing shared-route is necessarily open. \end{lemma}

 \begin{proof} The second statement follows from the first since otherwise the oriented holed surface $\surf^0$ would contain a M\"{o}bius strip.